paulshuker/textangle.nvim/README.md

-If you just need to change the line_width based on file type, set `max_line_length` in a [.editorconfig](https://neovim.io/doc/user/editorconfig.html) file in your working directory with textangle linewidth set to -1 (default).
+If you just need to change the line_width based on file type, set `max_line_length` in a [.editorconfig](https://neovim.io/doc/user/editorconfig.html) file in your working directory and set textangle linewidth to -1 (default).

 But, if you need finer tuning like hyphenation, use auto commands in your neovim config.
 For example,